kwaledesign/FrontEnd-Ops/README.md

     * [grunt-contrib-livereload](https://github.com/gruntjs/grunt-contrib-livereload) - Reload assets live in the browser.
     * [Grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass) - compile Compass to CSS
     * [Grunt-usemin](https://github.com/yeoman/grunt-usemin) - Replaces references to non-optimized scripts or stylesheets into a set of HTML files (or any templates/views)
+  * [Grunt-rev](https://github.com/cbas/grunt-rev) - Asset revving for Grunt.js (use with usemin for cache busting).
   * [Grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) - Clear files and folders
-    * [Grunt-parallel](https://github.com/iammerrick/grunt-parallel) - Speed up your build by running commands and tasks in parallel
     * [Time-Grunt](https://github.com/sindresorhus/time-grunt) - CLI bar graph of time to complete task
     * [Grunt-Timer](https://npmjs.org/package/grunt-timer) - times the duration of each of your gurnt tasks and outputs time in ms to console
     * [Grunt-Notify](https://npmjs.org/package/grunt-notify) - automatic desktop notifications for grunt errors warnings using growl etc..